ainobs/todoList-app/README.md

     INTRODUCTION
     This is a Todo list app which would help you itemize your planned events and keep track of your completed activities and those that are remaining.
-The functionality in the app includes
+The functionalities of the app includes
     * ADD
     * DELETE
     * EDIT